Board of Visitors

 Following are examples of the responsibilities of the Board, as set forth in state statutes or as developed through tradition and practice (see §23.1-1303).
 The list, however, is not necessarily inclusive.

-1. Appointment of the President of the University.
+1. Appoints the President of the University.

-3. Establish fees, tuition, and other charges imposed by the University on students (see Section 5b).
+4. Establish fees, tuition, and other charges imposed by the University on students (see Section 5b).

-7. Ratification of appointments by the President or vice presidents that meet the salary threshold set by the Board.
+8. Ratifies appointments by the President or vice presidents that meet the salary threshold set by the Board.

-8. Representation of the University to citizens and officers of the Commonwealth of Virginia, especially in clarifying the purpose and mission of the University.
+9. Represents the University to citizens and officers of the Commonwealth of Virginia, especially in clarifying the purpose and mission of the University.

-9. Approval of promotions, grants of tenure, and employment of individuals.2
+10. Approves promotions, grants of tenure, and employment of individuals.2

-13. Review and approval of real property transactions.
+14. Reviews and approves real property transactions.

-14. Exercise of the power of eminent domain.
+15. Exercises the power of eminent domain.

-16. Subject to management agreement between the Commonwealth of Virginia and Virginia Tech, the Board has full responsibility for management of Virginia Tech. (§23.1-1000, Code of Virginia, as amended).
+17. Subject to management agreement between the Commonwealth of Virginia and Virginia Tech, the Board has full responsibility for management of Virginia Tech. (§23.1-1000, Code of Virginia, as amended).

 1,2 In practice the President and officers of the University make interim appointments which are ratified by the Board.